SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The value of the random seed.
 To create a per-processor random seed, you may use the variable  :py:data:`smilei_mpi_rank`.

-.. py:data:: nmodes
+.. py:data:: number_of_AM

   :default: 2

-  The number of modes used for the Fourier decomposition in ``"3Drz"`` geometry.
+  The number of azimuthal modes used for the Fourier decomposition in ``"AMcylindrical"`` geometry.

 ----